Atwix/phpcs-magento-rules/README.md

 You can check the standard got installed by running `phpcs -i` which should show you something like this:

-    The installed coding standards are MySource, Squiz, Zend, PHPCS, Made and PEAR
+    The installed coding standards are Atwix_Mage, MySource, Squiz, Zend, PHPCS and PEAR